 How can I apply for asylum?

 Asylum procedure is the process which determines whether a person should be granted asylum in Germany or not.
 The asylum procedure is regulated in the German Asylum Act.
 The process consists of several steps: asylum application, Dublin examination ("Dublin-Prüfung"), hearing and decision making.
 Officially, therefore, the asylum procedure begins when the individual applies for asylum.
 But before you can formally apply for asylum ("Asylantrag"), you must first register as an asylum seeker ("Asylgesuch").
-You can find a full overview of the asylum procedure in Germany on BAMF’s website.

 How does the German asylum procedure work?